shred/yami/README.md

 You use all this information as is, on your own risk and without any guarantees expressed or implied.

-If you do not exactly know how to read the schematics, purchase the required components, build the hardware and flash the firmware, please ask someone who does know.
+If you do not exactly know how to read the schematics, purchase the required components, build the hardware and flash the firmware, please ask someone who does.